TosbackCgusBridge-Bot/CGUs-versions/Tagged/Privacy Policy.md

 II.
 Controlling and Protecting Your Privacy

 1.  **Personal Safety**.
 After getting to know someone online, you may choose to meet him or her in-person.
 If so, be careful and use common sense.
 Never meet someone in private for the first time. choose a public place, and take a friend.
-For more information about staying safe, please visit www.socialsafety.org, a public service website from The Meet Group, Inc.
+For more information about staying safe, please visit www.themeetgroup.com/safety-practices.

 2.  **Account Settings.** You can change your account settings at any time.
 You should review these settings regularly.